brodieG/r2c/README.md

 Nearly as fast as the simple sum despite the additional overhead of managing the groups and the larger result.

-## A Note on Benchmarking

-I did not time the splitting step earlier, and our groups are pre-sorted:

-    head(g, 20)
-    ## [1] 0 0 1 1 1 1 1 2 2 2 2 2 2 2 3 3 3 4 4 4

-This is to focus benchmarks on the statistic computation.
-When computing simple group statistics like `sum`, the sorting / splitting step can be slower than the computation.

 ## Are we Re-Inventing the Wheel?